pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

 ## Model 2: Unpooled regression

 We will use the same data in this analysis, but this time we will use our knowledge that data come from groups.
 From a causal perspective we are exploring the notion that both $x$ and $y$ are influenced by group membership.
-This can be shown in the causal DAG below.
+This can be shown in the causal directed acyclic graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) below.

 ```{code-cell} ipython3
 :tags: [hide-input]